carlosfranzreb-uni/thesis_repo_analysis/README.md

 ### Publications with items in both languages.

 How can I remove the german subjects? langdetect doesn't seem able to do so.
+Answer: subjects in the dim metadata format are given a language.
+Abstracts are also identified in this format.